-Phoenix Dog Bite Injury Lawyer
+Phoenix Dog Bite Injury Attorney

 If you or a loved one recently suffered serious injuries in a dog attack in Arizona, contact the Phoenix dog bite injury lawyers at Gallagher & Kennedy for assistance.
 We will listen to your story and tailor a legal strategy for your case with your unique goals in mind.
-Whether the person bitten was attacked in a public place or on private property, they could be eligible for compensation from the dog owner or another party.
+Contact us at (602) 530-8400 or complete our online contact form to request a free consultation.

 What Makes Our Arizona Law Firm Unique?